vpelss/imok_wp/README.md

 - Acivate the imok plugin.
 It will create 4 pages unless they exist; 'IMOK Log In', 'IMOK Logged In', 'IMOK Redirector', 'IMOK Settings'
 - If suitable, it is recommended to set the page 'IMOK Redirector' as your main page
 - Create a header and footer as required an set on the 4 pages
-- Set up a cron job to run at least every hour. eg: wget -qO- https://emogic.com/imok/wp-cron.php &> /dev/null
+- Set up a cron job to run at least every hour. eg: wget -qO- https://yoursite.com/imok/wp-cron.php &> /dev/null
 - Create an account and test
-- You may change the page(s) URL slugs, but you cannot change the page(s) name.
-If you do the script will generate a new page with the same page name
+- You may change the page(s) URL slugs (you may need to change button hrefs), but you cannot change the page(s) name.
+If you do the script will generate a new page with the same page name and use that instead
 - You may edit the pages, but if you remove the [shortcode](s) you will break the page functions

 ## Liabilty